Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

 Here, the letter `T` is used instead of the number 2, to represent the [matrix transpose](https://en.wikipedia.org/wiki/Transpose); each row in the original matrix becomes a column in the transposed matrix instead (row one becomes column one, row two becomes column two, and so on).

-This leaves one problem: **T** isn't actually the matrix we want: we don't want symbolic `t` values, we want the actual numerical values that we conmputed for **S**, so we need to form a new matrix, which we'll call 𝕋, that makes use of those, and then use that 𝕋 instead of **T** in our error function:
+This leaves one problem: **T** isn't actually the matrix we want: we don't want symbolic `t` values, we want the actual numerical values that we computed for **S**, so we need to form a new matrix, which we'll call 𝕋, that makes use of those, and then use that 𝕋 instead of **T** in our error function:

 \[
 𝕋 = \begin{bmatrix}